 Scoliosis and Spinal Deformities

 If you or a member of your family has a spinal deformity you probably have questions and concerns.
-The doctors and nurses in the Children's Hospital Spine Program have prepared this guide to help answer your questions.
+The health care providers and nurses in the Boston Children's Hospital Spine Program have prepared this guide to help answer your questions.
 In it we describe spinal deformities and explain both non-operative and surgical treatment.

 Your orthopaedic surgeon and nurse are ready to answer your questions and to help you understand your particular spinal abnormality and treatment.
-This guide is not meant to substitute for discussions with the doctor or nurse.
+This guide is not meant to substitute for discussions with the health care provider or nurse.
 No question is too simple to ask.
 Please write down any additional questions you have and bring them when you come for your next appointment.
 We welcome your questions.

 What is the spine?